ddyer0/boardspace.net/client/eclipse/README.txt

 boardspace-cn1-prod	the production project for mobile release boardspace-cn2		the debug project for mobile development, which shares all
-			all sources with boardspace-cn1-prod
+			all sources with boardspace-cn1-prod boardspace-strings	maintains the language translation database, in the boardspace "translation" table.

 the files in the codename1 and desktop branches are almost identical.
 My practice is to do development in the desktop branch, then use winmerge to migrate the changes